jpaulm/javafbp-websockets/README.md

 Test Status of latest release
 ---

-Password handling not yet set up, so...

-- Run `chat1.html` or `chat2.html` under Chrome, using `chrome://flags/#allow-insecure-localhost`.

 - Port number 9003 was used previously - however it now seems to be used by PID 4 - so we are now using port no. 8887 in the test (as suggested by `Java-WebSocket`).

 Prerequisites